-Members of the University community may contact the Office of Student Services, Office of Human Resources, or the Compliance Office at any time to ask questions about discrimination, harassment, retaliation, or complaintfiling procedures and may provide information without disclosing their names.
+Members of the University community may contact the Office of Student Services, Office of Human Resources, or Revised: 09/30/2024 Page 20 of 33 the Compliance Office at any time to ask questions about discrimination, harassment, retaliation, or complaintfiling procedures and may provide information without disclosing their names.
 This provision does not relieve managers, supervisors, instructors, or advisors of their responsibility to promptly report under this policy.
 University employees and students have the right to file discrimination, harassment, and/or retaliation complaints with outside agencies as well as with the University's Compliance Office.
 If an individual files a complaint with an external agency, the filing will not affect the University's investigation concerning the same or similar events.